CW3E/Ensemble-DA-Cycling-Template/README.md

 execution.
 Parameters defined in the `flow.cylc` file include HPC job scheduler parameters, job cycling settings, settings for propagating namelist templates and settings for linking simulation data and executables.

-### Namelists, streamlists and static files
+### Namelists, streamlists, static and fix files
-Each experiment configuration directory has a nested sub-directory for namelists and streamlists for MPAS and WRF, and a sub-directory for static files that are unique to the experiment configuration:
+Each experiment configuration directory has a nested sub-directory for namelists and streamlists for MPAS and WRF, a sub-directory for static files that are unique to the experiment configuration and (for DA experiments) a GSI fix file directory:
 ```
 ${HOME}/cylc_src/case_study/configuration.sub_configuration/namelist
 ${HOME}/cylc_src/case_study/configuration.sub_configuration/static
+${HOME}/cylc_src/case_study/configuration.sub_configuration/fix
 ```

 Namelist and streamlist files within the above namelist directory are templated to propagate Cylc workflow parameters for e.g., [ISO date time cycling](https://cylc.github.io/cylc-doc/latest/html/tutorial/scheduling/datetime-cycling.html), in order to dynamically set simulation start and run parameters depending on the cycle point.
 Simulation configurations